eross/rabbitmq-sandbox/README.md

 This service also has a Receiver that subscribes to the appropriate topic and recieves the messages.
 This class can be copied over to a subscriber service mostly as is to receive the messages.

+# License
+This example was leveraged from the Spring.io reactive web and RabbitMQ guides.